-This MSc course provides a thorough introduction to advanced topics in Computer Science, including emerging approaches to human interaction with computational systems, novel architectures such as clouds and the rigourous engineering needed to develop cutting-edge applications such as large-scale data mining and social networks.
+This course provides a thorough introduction to advanced topics in computer science, including emerging approaches to human interaction with computational systems, novel architectures such as clouds, and the rigorous engineering needed to develop cutting-edge applications such as largescale data mining and social networks.

 Course duration: Full-time, 12 months

 Scholarships: Scholarships worth up to £3,000 available.

 The table below shows the modules that you will study if you commence your studies in September 2014.
 This information is taken from the University Programme Catalogue, which is a tool designed for current students to select modules.

 If you are looking to start your studies in September 2015 download our 2015 brochure to give you a flavour of what you will study.

 All of our MSc courses operate on a credit-based modular system.
 A standard module is typically worth 15 credits and the research project/dissertation is worth 60 credits.
 You are required to study 180 credits in total.